|

 Egypt had already been on Cyrus II's mind, who planned it all out.

-siege to Memphis, in Egypt, where Psamtik and the Egyptians (great
+siege to Memphis, in Egypt, where Psamtik and his men had barricaded themselves.

 If